Privacy policy

 The processing of personal data is based on the following legalizations:

-the Council on the General Data Protection Regulation It is based on the Parliamentary and Council Regulation (hereinafter: GDPR).
+the Council on the General Data Protection Regulation It is based on the Parliamentary and Council Regulation (hereinafter: GDPR) and Act CXII of 2011 on the Right of Informational Self-Determination and Freedom of Information.

 2. Purposes of data management